Querent-ai/querent-python-research/docs/Event_types_llm.md

 # EventType Class Documentation

 This document provides detailed information about the `EventType` class used in the querent system.
-The `EventType` class is a crucial component for representing and handling various types of events within the system.

 ## Class: EventType